Who We Are

 The Board of Trustees comprises community members who have a heart for the unborn and a love for those who are in need of a savior.
 All are residents of the Northwest Ohio four-county area.
 They represent many different walks of life.
 The board is responsible to help give direction and vision to the director and the ministry as a whole.

 The CPC is funded completely by individuals, churches, organizations, and businesses.
 We receive no government funding for the ministry portion of our programs.
+CPC Women’s Health Resource is a public charity exempt from federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code.
+All donations to the organization are tax-deductible.

-The Project Respect program stressing healthy life choices began in the fall of 1987.
+The Project Respect program educating youth on healthy life choices began in the fall of 1987.
 The first classes were offered as a pilot in 4 area schools, with money received from a State Education Department grant.
 There were less than 1,000 students in those classes, but with grants from the federal government, the numbers increased before the allocations began to decrease.
 In 2009, with less than half of the previous allocations, over 8,000 students were taught about the value of making good choices and respecting themselves and others.
 If you should like to become a supporter of this program that speaks words of hope, encouragement, and healthy living to teens, their parents, and local educators, you may go to Project Respect’s website.